CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 18. Save the query for later use by clicking on **Save as** from the top menu.
 You can use it to create periodic reports.
 Name the report as *asc-filtered-query* and select **save**.

 > ⭐ Good to know: <br>
-> Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of ASC security posture data and leveraging its powerful KQL engine.
+> The Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of ASC security posture data and leveraging its powerful KQL engine.
 > It enables you to reach deep insights quickly and easily on top of ASC data and cross-reference with any other resource properties.

 ### Summary